clasp-developers/clasp/debugger-tools/README.md

 and then the distinction will load whenever you start debugging clasp.
 Note that the actual executable is `iclasp` here rather than `clasp`, which is a symlink.

+If that doesn't work, you can source the extension in your initfile.
+Some examples are provided in `dot-files/`.
+Keep in mind that this will load the extension any time you run your debugger, even if you're debugging something other than Clasp.

 # Caveats

 In order for the debugger to get much information from Clasp, Clasp has to have actually initialized a few variables read by the extension.
 If you start your debugger with an inferior Clasp rather than attaching to an existing process, this may not immediately be done.